Code-Institute-Submissions/sandibasagic-quick-quiz_MayResub/README.md

 - As a user, I want use it as many times as I want
 - As a user, I would like to use it on multiple screen sizes
 - As a user, I want to track my progress

+## Site Owners Goals
+- Providing learning content to the users
+- Easy to use
+- Accessible on all screen sizes